svn2github/wordpress-vip-plugins/graphiq-search/readme.txt

 text into visually engaging articles, with images, slideshows, side-by-side comparisons, and deep details on people, organizations, products, and services.

-To begin, click the "Add Visuals" button above the post editor.
+To begin, click the "Add Visualizations" button above the post editor.
 If your post contains any content, we'll begin searching for visuals that match what you're writing about.
 From this interface you can also search for something specific, see trending visuals, or browse by category.
 You can start a search from our